 Adverse drug reaction reports that Roche received through its call center were periodically evaluated in internal company documents.
 One of these, called the Internal Causality Assessment, issued on Jan.
 6, 1994, noted that 104 cases of colitis syndromes, including Crohn’s disease, were experienced by Accutane users.
 Of those cases, 33 probably were linked to Accutane.

-Researchers analyzed all adverse drug reaction reports submitted to the Food and Drug Administration between 1997 and 2002 and found 85 cases of IBD, including cases of Crohn’s disease, associated with isotretinoin (Accutane) use.
+Researchers analyzed all adverse drug reaction reports submitted to the Food and Drug Administration between 1997 and 2002 and found 85 cases of Inflammatory Bowel Disease, including cases of Crohn’s disease, associated with isotretinoin (Accutane) use.
 Of those 85 cases, researchers found that, Isotretinoin use was highly probable as the cause in four cases, probably the cause in 58 cases, and possibly the cause in 23 cases.

 Dr. R. Balfour Sartor, professor of medicine, immunology and microbiology at the University of North Carolina at Chapel Hill and chief medical adviser to the Crohn’s & Colitis Foundation of America, says that more research into the link between Accutane and Crohn’s disease is needed.
 He also added that Accutane is generally prescribed to patients ranging in age from mid-teens to mid-30s — a population that is more prone to developing Crohn’s disease in the first place.